FN-FAL113/cs2-server-picker/README.md

 ## 💖 Support the Project/Dev
 - I develop stuff for free with dedication and hard work.
 Sharing this project with fellow gamers or giving it a star is a huge sign of appreciation!</br>
-- The app averages 40+ downloads per day and is accepting sponsorship by proudly displaying the sponsor's brand logo or poster in the user interface of the desktop application, offering visibility and support for their contribution to the project. <br/>
+- the app averages **50+** downloads per day and is accepting sponsorship by proudly displaying the sponsor's brand logo or poster in the user interface of the desktop application, offering visibility and support for their contribution to the project. <br/>
-- donations are welcome and highly appreciated.
-Donation button as requested by few generous people who have donated, once again thank you. <br/>
+- **donations** are also welcome and highly appreciated. <br/>
 <a href="https://www.paypal.com/paypalme/ameliaOrbeta" target=_blank>
   <img src="https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png" alt="Donate with PayPal" width="40%" />
 </a>